incubyte/incubyte.github.io/content/blog/devops-assessment.md

 ## Tasks

-Your task is to implement the CI/CD pipelines for this application on Azure Devops, with the following steps:
+Your task is to implement the CI/CD pipelines for this application on Azure/AWS/Jenkins or your favorite CI/CD tools, with the following steps:

 1. Build
 2. Test
 3. Static code analysis (Any one of Sonar, PMD, FindBug etc)
-4. Deploy the application on Azure cloud
+4. Deploy the application on cloud

 ## Submitting the assessment